Connecticut lawmaker attacked after Muslim service says Hartford police downplayed assault

 “All I keep thinking in these last few days is what happens to women in the city of Hartford that call the police when they are assaulted, when they experience what I experienced, when they experience sexual assault, when they experience physical assault,” she said in the appearance at the Legislative Office Building.

-“Because if this is what’s happening to me and this is the best we can do, as a state representative who represents the city of Hartford, I cannot be okay with that.
+“Because if this is what’s happening to me and this is the best we can do, as a state representative who represents the city of Hartford, I cannot be OK with that.
 I’m not okay with that,” she said.

 Khan, a Democrat, lives in the Hartford suburb of Windsor.
-Her legislative district includes Windsor and a part of Hartford, Connecticut’s capital city.
+Her legislative district includes Windsor and a part of Hartford, Connecticut’s capital.

 Khan described how she and her family were taking photos June 28 outside a Hartford arena where the prayer service was held.
 She said a man approached and said he “intended to have sexual relations” with one of them, including Khan’s 15-year-old daughter.

 He then followed them inside and Khan said he started to pursue her in particular, grabbing at her face and shirt and demanding a kiss.
-Khan said the man later followed her back outside and tried to grab her face again but became angry when she “dodged him” and slapped her across the face.
-She said he later held her in a “chokehold” and held up his hand and mimicked having a gun.
+Khan said the man followed her back outside and tried to grab her face again but became angry when she “dodged him” and slapped her across the face.
+She said he later held her in a “chokehold” and held up his hand and mimicked having a gun before slamming her body into the ground.

-“I knew in that moment my body went numb and I thought I was going to die,” she said.
+“I knew in that moment my body went numb, and I thought I was going to die,” she said.

-The Associated Press doesn’t generally identify people who report attempted sexual assaults unless they publicly identify themselves.
+The Associated Press doesn’t generally identify people who report attempted sexual assaults unless they publicly identify themselves, as Khan has done.

-A spokesperson for the Hartford Police said a response to the lawmaker’s comments would be released later on Thursday.
+A spokesperson for the Hartford Police said a response to the lawmaker’s comments would be released later Thursday.
+There was no immediate response to an email seeking comment from the U.S. Department of Justice about Khan’s call for a federal probe.

 The department originally said Khan suffered “minor injuries” after a man, who made lewd comments and tried to kiss her, slapped her face and let go of her neck, causing her to fall to the ground.
 Khan noted the police report did not mention how her children were present for the attack or that she was a Muslim marking Eid al-Adha, the end of the Hajj, the annual pilgrimage by Muslims to Mecca.